 2012 Nissan Rogue Review

-Test drivers love the 2012 Nissan Rogue’s innovative storage features and well-made cabin, but they complain about plenty of other aspects of this compact SUV.
+Auto critics love the 2012 Nissan Rogue’s innovative storage features and well-made cabin, but they complain about plenty of other aspects of this compact SUV.

 One of the Rogue’s biggest faults is its powertrain.
-Its four-cylinder engine has enough power for most situations, but reviewers say it struggles when passing other cars on the highway and climbing hills.
+Its four-cylinder engine has enough power for most situations, but critics say it struggles when passing other cars on the highway and climbing hills.
 They also dislike its loud continuously variable transmission, even though it lends a hand in improving fuel economy.
 Inside, test drivers find that the Rogue uses quality materials and has a good number of standard features that are well-organized in the dash, but wish it had more interior space.
 There are seats for five, but only four people will be comfortable.

 Essentially, most reviewers say that if you really like the Rogue, it’s a fine choice, but there are much better options in the class that do a lot of things well rather than some things right.